GeoffreyChen777/paperlib-website/site/content/blog/intro.en.md

 ### 1. Add new paper to Paperlib

 Drag and drop PDF files onto the main view of Paperlib.
-The metadata will be automaticlly fetched from arXiv, doi.org, DBLP, openreview.net etc. Some papers may match nothing from these database, thereby resulting in a empty paper item.
-You can manually edit its metadata in the edit window and rematch later.
-Right click in the sidebar list can change colors.
+The metadata will be automaticlly fetched from arXiv, doi.org, DBLP, openreview.net, IEEE, Google Scholar etc. Some papers may match nothing in these database, thereby resulting in an empty paper item.
+You can manually edit its metadata in the edit window and rescrape it.

 ![](/images/blog/intro/add.png)